czwsh98/Clap-clap/status_report.md

 (3) What are your goals for the next week?

 Do the CSS for the web page.
 Create a server and connect it to a database.
 Link user input to getting recommendations.
+Figure out how to do authorized Spotify API request.